Mette Tommerup

 Mette Tommerup (born 1969) is a painter from Denmark, who lives and works in Miami.
 She is best known for creating large-scale works where she activates canvases by subjecting them to natural elements such as immersing them in ocean water, putting them in the ground, or tossing them off of buildings at a particular time of day or night.
 Her art is characterized by exploration, liberation, deconstruction, and immersive performance.

 Background and education

 As a native of Denmark, Tommerup grew up in a small coastal town in a country whose history, back to the Viking days, is entwined with the sea.
 She now lives in Miami close to Biscayne Bay.
 She received a BFA from Indiana University of Pennsylvania in 1990 and an MFA from School of Visual Arts New York City in 1995.
-After moving to Miami, she was an Adjunct Professor/painting from 2003-2006 and then became Assistant Professor/Painting from 2008-2011 in the Department of Art + Art History at Florida International University.
+After moving to Miami, she was an adjunct professor of painting from 2003 to 2006 and then became assistant professor of painting from 2008 to 2011 in the Department of Art + Art History at Florida International University.
 She left academia to devote to art full time.

 According to data from Artfacts.net, Tommerup is most frequently exhibited in the United States, but also has had exhibitions in Germany.